.

 The following information is designed to give you a general overview of the qualifications we accept.
 If you are taking qualifications that are not included below, please contact our Admissions Office who will be happy to advise you.

-All students will normally need to meet the following additional requirement:
+All students will normally need to meet one of the following additional requirement:

 • Hold a teaching/tutoring/training/managing/supporting learning role in an educational context;